-- 1. Check that machine is correctly installed, is level and does not rock on the floor. - 2.
-Check the bias spring is fitted between the top of the neck ring and the front left hand suspension rod. - 3.
-Check the suspension is not catching or bouncy.
-If so, replace all four-suspension rods. - 4.
-Check both balance rings of the inner basket contain water.
-The most accurate way is to check the weight of the inner basket (Refer to Section 2.13). - 5.
-Check that the holes on the inner basket have been punched through or are not blocked.
+- 1. Even distribution of the load. - 2.
+The machine is both level and stable on the floor. - 3.
+That the feet have the rubber inserts fitted and the cabinet corners are clear of the floor. - 4.
+That machine is correctly installed, is level and does not rock on the floor. - 5.
+The bias spring is fitted between the top of the neck ring and the front left hand suspension rod. - 6.
+The suspension is not catching or bouncy.
+If so, replace all four-suspension rods. - 7.
+Both balance rings of the inner basket contain water.
+The most accurate way is to check the weight of the inner basket (Refer to Section 2.13). - 8.
+That the holes on the inner basket have been punched through or are not blocked.

-5.9.6 First Rinse LED is flashing or Final Spin LED is flashing (Suds)
+5.9.6 First Rinse LED or the Final Spin LED is flashing (Suds)